dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmInvokeImageDisplayStudyURL:

     dcmInvokeImageDisplayStudyURL_"
     "Copy Move Update Policy",string,"Specifies update policy for attributes of the destination Study on Copy/Move of Instances from another Study.
-Enumerated values: SUPPLEMENT, OVERWRITE, MERGED, REPLACE.
-If absent, the attributes will not be updated.","
+If absent, the attributes will not be updated.
+Overwrites value specified on Device level.
+Enumerated values: SUPPLEMENT, OVERWRITE, MERGED or REPLACE","
     .. _dcmCopyMoveUpdatePolicy:

     dcmCopyMoveUpdatePolicy_"